-Establishing Disability for SSDI Claims Often Requires both Medical & Non-Medical Evidence
+Establishing Disability for SSDI Claims Often Requires both Medical & Non-Medical Evidence in Winchester, TN

 February 12th, 2016 by Attorney John Colvin

 If you’re preparing to apply for Social Security Disability Insurance, you may already be aware that it’s a lengthy process requiring a lot of information about your health.
 Once you’ve gathered the appropriate documentation – treatment records, physician opinions, and results of medical tests, for example – you may assume that will be enough for Social Security claims reviewers to approve your benefits.
 However, reviewers may need more context.
 Even if you have solid proof of disability, the Social Security Administration may want details about how a disabling condition interferes with your ability to engage in work activity.